nathan-andosen/lit-element-seed/README.md

 > __E2e tests__ are done via [Jest](https://jestjs.io/) & [jest-puppeteer](https://github.com/smooth-code/jest-puppeteer).
 Assertion library used for Puppeteer e2e testing is [expect-puppeteer](https://github.com/smooth-code/jest-puppeteer/blob/master/packages/expect-puppeteer/README.md)

 ## Distribution builds

+> The script files to run the builds can be found in the /scripts/build directory.
+This includes the rollupjs configs.

 ### ``npm run build -- -v <version>``